-- The Union has assisted numerous members with receiving significant back payments/leave crediting due to several and different identified underpayments. - The Union has regularly provided advocacy to its members for matters such disciplinaries, payment of wages, allowances and overtime payments as well as helping members clarifying clauses of their agreements.
-In most cases, members have achieved a more satisfactory outcome by bringing the Union in to assist them with resolving their industrial issues. - The Union has also provided legal assistance and industrial advice which has led to several members in receiving financial settlements throughout 2020.
-Due to confidentiality restraints, the Union is unable to provide any specifics about these matters. - Through arrangements that the Union negotiated with several law firms, injured members of the Union were provided with legal advice and representation in relation to workers' compensation matters. - The Union has assisted a member lodge an unfair dismissal application with the WAIRC which is currently scheduled for conciliation.
+- The Union has assisted numerous members with receiving significant back payments/leave crediting due to several and different identified underpayments and situations. - The Union has assisted numerous members with COVID related enquiries, including ensuring issue of new compliant masks, recrediting of leave, leave arrangements and paid time to obtain a vaccination. - The Union has regularly provided advocacy to its members for matters such disciplinaries, payment of wages, allowances and overtime payments as well as helping members clarifying clauses of their agreements.
+In most cases, members have achieved a more satisfactory outcome by bringing the Union in to assist them with resolving their industrial issues. - The Union has also provided legal assistance and industrial advice which has led to several members in receiving financial settlements throughout 2021.
+Due to confidentiality restraints, the Union is unable to provide any specifics about these matters. - Through arrangements that the Union negotiated with several law firms, injured members of the Union were provided with legal advice and representation in relation to workers' compensation matters. - The Union negotiated a Work Value Review for urban Railcar Drivers be undertaken by an independent reviewer.
+This Review is nearing completion and looking positive.